hsarb/react-boilerplate/README.md

 **Making requests / prop assignments in views**

-You can fetch data, attach the response as props or pre assign props to a view using the `newView` HOC.
-This HOC will look for the `getInitalProps` static method that you can attach to a react class and execute it within the HOC's component lifecycle.
+You can fetch data, attach the response as props or pre assign props to a view using the `asyncRoute` HOC.
+This HOC will look for the `getInitialProps` static method that you can attach to a React class and execute it within the HOC's component lifecycle.

 ```
 static async getInitialProps() {